 You can’t understand anything they say.

 What do you do?
 Not call them?
 Of course not.
 What you’ll do is call upon the services of a court interpreter to translate for your witness.
+Fortunately, finding a Translator from companies like Languagers is easy nowadays, for not only the use in court but in many different industries where a language barrier stands.
 Here are twenty tips to improve your results when working with an interpreter.

 WHAT TO DO BEFORE YOU GO TO COURT:

 1. Let the interpreter speak with the witness before trial.
 A witness from the Bronx in New York City speaks differently than a witness from southern Alabama.
 The same is true with speakers of foreign languages.
 Give the interpreter an opportunity to familiarize themselves with your witness’s regional dialect, unique vocabulary, and any differences in pronunciation.
 This is also a good time to discuss any limitations in education or language.